anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Disrupting the pledge behavior by a DoS attack may prevent the bootstrapping of the pledge to a new domain.

-A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due to state creation on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
+A DoS attack with a faked registrar-agent may block the bootstrapping of the pledge due changing state on the pledge (the pledge may produce a voucher-request, and refuse to produce another one).
-One mitigation may be that the pledge does not limited the number of voucher-requests it creates until at least one has finished, or a single onboarding state may expire after a certain time.
+One mitigation may be that the pledge does not limited the number of voucher-requests it creates until at least one has finished.
+An alternative may be that the onboarding state may expire after a certain time, if no further interaction has happened.

+In addition, the pledge may assume that repeated triggering for PVR are the result of a communication error with the registrar-agent.
+In that case the pledge MAY simply resent the PVR previously sent.
+Note that in case of resending, a contained nonce and also the contained agent-signed-data in the PVR would consequently be reused.

 ## Misuse of acquired PVR and PER by Registrar-Agent